 23. Indulge in a festive afternoon tea

-Afternoon tea is an English institution, and it gets a little extra sparkle this Christmas in the Cotswolds with festive afternoon teas at the region’s hotels and restaurants.
-You can enjoy turkey and cranberry sandwiches, mince pie toasties and salted caramel yule logs at Cowley Manor near Cheltenham.
-Or swap tea for mulled wine by the fire at the Lygon Arms in Broadway.
+Afternoon tea is an English institution, and it gets a little extra sparkle this Christmas in the Cotswolds with festive afternoon teas at the region’s hotels.
+You can enjoy seasonal delights like turkey and cranberry sandwiches, spiced scones and mince pies at Ellenborough Park, The Slaughters Manor House, Lygon Arms, Charingworth Manor and Stratton House in Cirencester.

 24. Create a Cotswolds Christmas hamper

-The Cotswolds is bursting with fantastic artisan food and drink suppliers, and a Cotswolds Christmas hamper makes a great gift – whether for yourself or someone else.
-Stock up on local favourites from the Cotswold Cheese Company, Cotswold Gold oils, Tubby Tom’s sauces, Costello and Hellerstein chocolates and The Cotswold Curer’s charcuterie.
+The Cotswolds is bursting with fantastic artisan food and drink suppliers, and a Cotswolds Christmas hamper makes a great gift – whether that’s for yourself or someone else.
+Stock up on local favourites from the Cotswold Cheese Company, Cotswold Gold oils, Tubby Tom’s sauces, Costello and Hellerstein chocolates and charcuterie from Saltpig and The Cotswold Curer.

 25. Drink a local toast